Bamboo Mite Control

-Mites on your bamboo plants are an aesthetic problem.
-However, for all their numbers and the cosmetic damage they do, mites do not diminish the vigor of an established plant.
+Mites on your otherwise healthy bamboo plants are only an aesthetic problem.
+However, for all their numbers and the cosmetic damage, mites do not diminish the vigor of an established plant.

 Most people do not recognize mite damage, even close-up.
-To the inexperienced eye, it can look like a natural variegation of the leaf, until you know better.
+To the inexperienced eye, it can look like a natural variegation of the leaf.

 seattle bamboo